Peking Chinese Baby Back Ribs

 - Apply a moderate to generous coating of Bayou-ish.
 You can be surprisingly generous, as the intense heat will mellow the spices as they brown.

 - Cook 2-3 minutes on the first side.
-Surface should be rich dark brown and black in places.
+The surface of the fish should be rich dark brown and black in places.

 - Carefully flip, and cook for slightly less time on the second side (it will brown more quickly once hot).

-- Remove and rest for a couple minutes, then eat immediately.
+- Remove and rest for a couple minutes, then serve immediately.